gradio-app/gradio/README.md

 ### More Documentation

-More detailed documentation can be found on the gradio website: www.gradio.app.
+More detailed and up-to-date documentation can be found on the gradio website: www.gradio.app.